zaaraa-z/fun-projects/README.md

 2- Seat Booking: a UI to reserve seats in a simulated cinema plan and get the total price based on the selected movie (these are the four movies  I really enjoy watching!).
 My challenge here was to save data in localStorage to have them back in every page reloading.

+3- Video Player: a practice to customize <video> in html file without using "controls" attribute.

-3- Video Player: I am working on it!.
+4- Currency Converter: I am working on it!

 ## Contact